 Can I get a life insurance quote online without personal information?

 Unlike other insurance agencies like Geico, you get an affordable quote without a single phone call from an insurance agent.
-If you need assistance determining how much coverage you need, you can always contact us.
-You can get a quote without a User ID, email, zip code, and other info.
+However, you can always contact us if you need assistance determining how much coverage you need.
+In addition, you can get a quote without a User ID, email, zip code, and other info.

 What is the number 1 life insurance company?

-The 20 largest life insurance companies are Northwestern Mutual, New York Life, MassMutual, Prudential, Lincoln Financial, State Farm, John Hancock, Guardian, Transamerica, Metlife, Pacific Life, American General (AIG), Equitable, Primerica, Sammons (Midland National and North American), Nationwide, Protective Life, Penn Mutual, Brighthouse Financial, and Globe Life.
+The 20 most prominent life insurance companies are Northwestern Mutual, New York Life, MassMutual, Prudential, Lincoln Financial, State Farm, John Hancock, Guardian, Transamerica, Metlife, Pacific Life, American General (AIG), Equitable, Primerica, Sammons (Midland National and North American), Nationwide, Protective Life, Penn Mutual, Brighthouse Financial, and Globe Life.

-All of these companies have strong ratings with various rating companies, providing several types of life insurance.
+These companies have strong ratings with various rating companies, providing several types of life insurance.

 Which type provides the greatest amount?

-Premiums on whole life insurance policies stay the same for your entire life.
-Term life insurance cost starts out cheaper than other types of policies that offer the same amount of financial protection.
+Regular premiums on whole life insurance policies stay the same for your entire life.
+However, term life insurance costs start cheaper than other policies offering the same amount of financial protection.
 So the insurance provides you more immediate coverage per dollar than a permanent policy.

 What is the best age?

-Now is a good time to lock in rates.
+Now is an excellent time to lock in rates.
 Your age is one of the main factors that insurance companies use to decide how much your premium will be.

 Even if you don’t need it now, your twenties are the best time to get low-cost life insurance.
-You pose less risk to an insurer when you’re younger and healthier, which is why you receive the best rates.
+When you’re younger and healthier, you pose less risk to an insurer and receive the best rates.

-Also, if you chose permanent instead of term life insurance in your twenties, the cash value will have plenty of time to grow, leaving a savings account in the future.
+Also, if you choose permanent instead of term life insurance in your twenties, the cash value will have plenty of time to grow, leaving a savings account in the future.

 Who needs it the most?

-New homeowners could use a plan as well to protect their mortgage in case one dies prematurely.
+New homeowners could also use a plan to protect their mortgage if one dies prematurely.